-GRIEVANCE PROCEDURE AND ARBITRATION
+.GRIEVANCE PROCEDURE AND ARBITRATION

 Section 1.
 In the event that any difference or dispute should arise between the City and the Union, or its members employed by the City, over the application and interpretation of the terms of this Agreement, an earnest effort shall be made to settle such differences immediately.
-The grievance must be presented in writing within three (3) working days of its occurrence or employee's reasonable knowledge thereof in quadruplicate to the Union Representative, who in turn shall forthwith file one (1) copy with the Business Administrator, one (1)

-copy with the Department Head, and one (1) copy with the managerial executive who supervises the aggrieved employee.
+The grievance must be presented in writing within three (3) working days of its occurrence or employee's reasonable knowledge thereof in quadruplicate to the Union Representative, who in turn shall forthwith file one (1) copy with the Business Administrator, one (1) copy with the Department Head, and one (1) copy with the managerial executive who supervises the aggrieved employee.
 Failure to file his grievance in writing as aforesaid shall bar the employee from any right to proceed further with any grievance.

-- STEP I: Between the aggrieved employee, with or without his Steward, and his managerial executive.
-If no satisfactory agreement is reached within three (3) working days, the Union may submit the grievance, in writing, to the second step within five (5) working days from the verbal answer. - STEP II: Between Union Officials, Shop Steward and Department Head of the respective Department.
-If no satisfactory agreement is reached within ten (10) working days, the Union may submit the grievance to the third step, in writing, within ten (10) working days from the second step answer. - STEP III: Between Union Officials, Shop Steward, Grievant and the Business Administrator, and/or his designee.
+- STEP I: Between the aggrieved employee, with or without his his Steward and his managerial executive.
+If no satisfactory agreement is reached within three (3) working days, the Union may submit the grievance, in writing, to the second step within five (5) working days from the verbal answer. - STEP II: Between the aggrieved employee, with his Steward, and his managerial executive.
+If no satisfactory agreement is reached within three (3) working days, the Union may submit the grievance, in writing, to the second step within five (5) working days from the verbal answer. - STEP III: Between Union Officials, Shop Steward and Department Head of the respective Department.
+If no satisfactory agreement is reached within ten (10) working days, the Union may submit the grievance to the forth step, in writing, within ten (10) working days from the second step answer.

+STEP IV: Between Union Officials, Shop Steward, Grievant and the Business Administrator, and/or his designee.
 At this step an International Representative may be present to assist only.
-If no satisfactory agreement is reached within ten (10) working days, the matter may be referred to arbitration by the City or the Union, within thirty (30) days of the fourth step answer.
+If no satisfactory agreement is reached within ten (10) working days, the matter may be referred to arbitration by the City of the Union, within thirty (30) days of the fourth step answer.

 Section 2.
-Hither party may request the New Jersey Public Employment Relations Commission to submit a list of arbitrators from which the parties may select an arbitrator.
+Either party may request the New Jersey Public Employment Relations Commission to submit a list of arbitrators from which the parties may select an arbitrator.
 The arbitrator shall be limited to the issues presented, and shall have no power to add to, subtract from or modify any of the terms of this Agreement, or to establish or change any wage rate.
 The decision shall be final and binding.
 Any fees or administrative charges for the arbitrator shall be borne equally by the parties.